partho-dev/terraform/README.md

     - this creates the resources on the given provider
     - `terraform apply`
     - or `terraform apply ec2plan.tfplan`

+## How to maintain the state
+- When we run `terraform apply` it creates a state file `.tfstate` which records the current state **Important** 🆘
+- This `state` file is very crucial and so, we have to store that safely on local or on remote

 4. This creates an Ec2 resource on AWS, but on the terminal, it does not provide the Public IP of the instance.
 <img width="841" alt="TF-01" src="https://github.com/partho-dev/terraform/assets/150241170/2206d2ea-c65b-4586-9aa6-a072bfc77b83">